naoshibaikyu/wilyswarriors/Guide.md

 <h5>(Note: The example shown is an expression exclusive to Magma Man)</h5>

+<h1>Mugshot References</h1>

+Below are tables showing each and every mugshot available for each character.

+<h2>Basic Expressions</h2>

-Basic expressions - Outside of a few instances, everyone shares these type of expressions.
+Outside of rare instances, everyone has these type of basic expressions.

 |          |Neutral| Happy |Annoyed| Angry |Shocked|  Sad  |Damaged|
 |-------|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|